ativarsoft/betula/README.md

 The original idea was to create a
 [Common Gateway Interface (CGI)](https://en.wikipedia.org/wiki/Common_Gateway_Interface) executable and an Apache module.
 Something like PHP.
-But instead of interpreting a script, Templatizer would load a compiled dynamic library.
+But instead of interpreting a script, Pollen would load a compiled dynamic library.
 It provides a simple templating engine while keeping the speed of compiled languagues.